 Washington began its offseason on the perfect note by firing president Bruce Allen and hiring head coach Ron Rivera.
 Now, Rivera lands the best prospect in the draft and someone who can revitalize this defense.

 The 20-year-old edge rusher is an unmatched force off the edge.
-Young is not only the best prospect in this draft, but he’s also arguably a top-five prospect across the past three years.
+Young is not only the best prospect in this draft, but he’s also arguably a top-five prospect in the past three years.
 Quarterback and edge rusher are the two most important positions in football, Washington has both spots in great hands with the Ohio State duo of Dwayne Haskins and Young.
 He can even throw the football on the run, too.

 Pick 3 / Detroit Lions